-Each of the above has full authority to meet with students who believe sexual harassment or assault has occurred, and to ensure that complaints are investigated according to College policy and federal law.
+Individuals with questions or concerns about Title IX are encouraged to contact any member of the Title IX Team.
+Each of the above has full authority to meet with students who believe sexual harassment or assault has occurred and to ensure that complaints are investigated according to College policy and federal law.

 The Title IX Coordinator is responsible to oversee Title IX compliance efforts in the development, implementation, and monitoring of policy, including the coordination of record keeping and training for all students and employees.